 The other way we judged our finalists was the level (and quality) of user control they allowed.
 One important area where window ACs can differ is their fan vents, which control the direction of airflow.
 If you sleep near your AC, you’ll usually want to be able to point the cold air away from your body, or at least away from your head.
 But some models have blind spots where airflow can either never reach or always reaches.
 We also considered the number of fan speeds, extra cooling modes, and the depth of remote control—including any smart, Wi-Fi–controlled features.

 The LG LW8016ER is the window AC you should probably get, especially if it’s for an office, den, or other room where you won’t be sleeping.
-Though for some people, it’ll be fine in the bedroom, too.
-Its price is fair, and this model is widely available, so you’ll have no trouble running out and grabbing it for a decent price on short notice—for instance, in the middle of a heat wave, like when you’re probably reading this article.
+For some people, it’ll be fine in a bedroom, too.
+It’s widely available and the price is fair, so you shouldn’t have any trouble finding it on short notice—for instance, in the middle of a heat wave, which is when you’re probably reading this article.
 Compared with other ACs at this price, it’s quieter and hums along at a lower pitch, so it’s easier on the ears.
 And though AC controls aren’t rocket science, this one offers a greater level of flexibility in total than most of its competitors, covering all the little details, from the fan’s directional controls and outdoor-air vent to the dehumidifier mode and removable drain plug.
+This is the second summer in a row that we’ve recommended the LW8016ER as our top pick.

-The LW8016ER also offers extra controls that seem really minor to most of us but can make a huge difference to some people.
+The LW8016ER also offers extra controls that seem really minor, but can make a huge difference.
 For example, the fan blades are as effective as any at directing air where you’d like it to go, and stop it from going where you wouldn’t.
 That can come in handy if you sleep near the AC, so you can direct the cold air away from your head at night.
 Some window units struggle with fan direction and have cold spots where they can’t stop blowing air—not a problem with the LG.

-The LG also has all the other basic features that most of us have come to expect from a window AC: A digital thermostat, a remote control, three fan speeds, some foam to stuff the gaps in your window, an energy-saver mode where both the cooling unit and the fan turn off once the room reaches the target temp, and a timer that you can set to have the AC turn on or off, up to 24 hours in advance.
+The LG also has all the other basic features that most of us have come to expect from a window AC: An installation kit, a digital thermostat, a remote control, three fan speeds, some foam strips to stuff the gaps around the unit, some foam board to install over the accordion curtains, an energy-saver mode where both the cooling unit and the fan turn off once the room reaches the target temp, and a 24-hour on-off timer.

-Though the fact that the LW8016ER uses a different refrigerant than most ACs didn’t factor into our decision, it’s a fact worth pointing out.
-R32 refrigerant is ever-so-slightly more efficient than the typical R410A refrigerant, and here it manifests in a slightly higher efficiency rating than other 8,000-Btu Energy Star window ACs.
-In practical terms, the LG’s superior efficiency saves you less than a buck per year in electricity costs, but hey, take the cash where you can.
-Also, R32 is rated to have a much lower global warming potential than R410A, so in the highly unlikely case that the refrigerant leaks out of your AC and gets into the atmosphere, it won’t trap as much heat as the alternative.
-So, if those kinds of things concern you, maybe you’ll feel a little better about yourself by getting the LG.
+The LW8016ER uses a different refrigerant than most ACs, and though it didn’t factor into our decision, we think it’s worth pointing out.
+R32 refrigerant is ever-so-slightly more efficient than the typical R410A refrigerant, and manifests as about $1 per year in energy savings compared with most other 8,000 Btu Energy Star window ACs.
+It’s not much, but it’s something.
+Also, R32 is rated to have a much lower global warming potential than R410A.
+So in the unlikely case that the refrigerant leaks out of your AC and gets into the atmosphere, it’ll trap only about one-third as much heat.
+R32 is mildly flammable, but it’s been found to be a low safety risk.

 As we mentioned earlier, you’ll get the best results when you buy an air conditioner with the right Btu rating for the space you want to cool.
-We specifically tested the 8,000-Btu variant, though others are available from 5,000 Btu up to 24,500 Btu.
+We specifically tested the 8,000 Btu variant, though others are available from 5,000 Btu up to 24,500 Btu.
+(The 5,000 Btu model looks like a crappy little air conditioner, so we’d recommend stepping right up to the 6,000 Btu unit if your room is that small.)
 Here’s a cheat sheet to help you find the right size:

 Room size (square feet)